tenfoldpaper/multipanda_ros2/README.md

     * Example controllers for all interfaces
     * Controllers are swappable using rqt_controller_manager
     * Runtime franka::ControlException error recovery via `~/service_server/error_recovery`
+        * Upon recovery, the previously executed control loop will be executed again, so no reloading necessary.
     * Runtime internal parameter setter services much like what is offered in the updated `franka_ros2`
 * Multi arm:
     * initialization and joint state broadcaster